devcontainers/spec/proposals/features-composite-dependencies.md

 Composing Features should eliminate provide an alternative to existing community solutions, code duplication, and "hacky" means of installing a dependent Feature before another.

+## Definitions

+- `Standalone Feature` - The existing dev container Feature format, as outlined in the [spec](https://containers.dev/implementors/features/), and defined by a `devcontainer-feature.json` metadata file.
+A Feature that is self-contained, shareable unit of installation code and development container configuration.
+- `Composite Feature` - A Feature that depends on >= 1 other Features, defined by a `devcontainer-feature.composite.json` metadata file.

 ## Existing community solutions

 ### @danielBraun89 + '@devcontainers-contrib'